Joey Meneses Player Props: Nationals vs. Cubs

-Joey Meneses -- with a slugging percentage of .649 in his past 10 games, including four home runs -- will be in action for the Washington Nationals against the Chicago Cubs, with Drew Smyly on the mound, on July 17 at 8:05 PM ET.
+Joey Meneses -- with a slugging percentage of .632 in his past 10 games, including four home runs -- will be in action for the Washington Nationals against the Chicago Cubs, with Jameson Taillon on the mound, on July 18 at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cardinals.
+He had a hitless showing in his previous game (0-for-5) against the Cubs.

 Joey Meneses Game Info & Props vs. the Cubs